carla-simulator/scenario_runner/Docs/getting_started.md

 ```
 python manual_control.py
 ```

+Note: If you do not wish to automatically (re-)load the CARLA world, you can skip the command line option _--reloadWorld_

 ## Running all scenarios of one scenario class
 Similar to the previous example, it is also possible to execute a sequence of scenarios,